studiominti/project_management/README.md

 # README

-Project managment app, using Ransack for filtering statuses.
+Project managment app, using Ransack for filtering statuses and basic authentication.